velocityzen/excel-row-stream/README.md

 ## Compose

-This library also provides several streams that can make your life easier
+This library provides several streams to make your life easier

 ### createRowToRowWithColumnsStream({sanitizeColumnName})